Which Labor Law Posters are Required?

 Local Required Posters

 NMDWS also provides links to postings required by municipalities and counties at the bottom of the page.
-Employers are required to post the minimum wage posters even if paying higher than the minimum wage.
-Many states have higher minimum wages than the federal minimum wage and many cities and counties are even higher.
+Employers are required to post the minimum wage posters, even if they pay more than the minimum wage.
+Many states have higher minimum wages than the federal minimum wage, and many cities and counties have even higher minimum wages.
 Pay the minimum wage rate that is most beneficial to the employee.

-Although it is not possible to provide a complete listing of required labor law posters for every employers’ specific situation, the above should help to guide employers as to finding the resources to get the right information.
-Please don’t forget to download Edwards HR Consulting’s Labor Law Checklist which contains the lists and links in this article that you can save for future use.
+Although it is not possible to provide a complete listing of required labor law posters for every employer’s situation, the above should help employers find the resources they need.
+You may download a poster checklist with federal and New Mexico requirements below.